 - Phantasm, an indie band that produced Suspiciously Apropos Music in Chaos;Head, had three singles and an album released.
 Voice actress Yui Sakakibara was already a visual novel and anime singer, so producing the music for Phantasm wasn't a large stretch.

-- And they recently released their fourth single, titled as Unmei no Farfalla, this time was the single with the ending theme of the game for Xbox 360 called Steins:Gate from the company Nitroplus; the same company that developed the game Chaos;Head: .
+- And they recently released their fourth single, titled as Unmei no Farfalla, this time was the single with the ending theme of the game Steins;Gate from Nitro+, the same company that developed the game Chaos;Head.

-- Stephen and the Colberts with their 80s-styled hit "Charlene", which is about Colbert stalking a love interest with that name, and found its way onto the Rock Band platform.
+- From The Colbert Report: Stephen and the Colberts with their 80s-styled hit "Charlene", which is about Colbert stalking a love interest with that name, and found its way onto the Rock Band platform.